kerryandjry/vins-fusion-gpu-xavier-nx/README.md

-# vins-fusion-gpu-and-egp-planner-Xavier-NX (Ubuntu 20.04)
+# vins-fusion-gpu-and-ego-planner-Xavier-NX (Ubuntu 20.04)

-Installation step of vins-fusion gpu version on Nvidia Jetson TX2 and Jetson Nano ( JP 4.2.2)
+Installation step of vins-fusion gpu and ego-planner on Nvidia Xavier NX( JP 5.1)

 # Prerequisites